-To stretch your quadriceps, stand on one leg with the same arm stretched out.
-Raise your other foot behind you, and grab your foot with the corresponding hand and pull slowly, until you feel the pressure.
+So once you’ve done your 5 minute warm up walk, you want to start by stretching the quadriceps!
+Stand on one leg with the same arm stretched out, raise your other foot behind you, and grab your foot with the corresponding hand and pull slowly, until you feel the pressure.
 Hold for 10 seconds and release, then do the other.
 Do this three times, breathing slowly.
 The quadriceps are the strongest and leanest of all the muscles in the leg and stretching them out properly before exercise is important.

 Dynamic Stretching Examples – Hamstrings